 The 2020 EUHA Sponsorship Award ceremony will be held on 7 October 2020 as part of the opening of the 65th International Congress of Hearing Aid Acousticians in Hanover.
 Awards must be accepted in person.
 Prize monies will be transferred to the prize winners' respective bank accounts as a lump-sum payment.

 The decision if a thesis submitted within the period stipulated meets the requirements of this award competition, and which of the papers submitted will be awarded a prize, is taken by a jury convened by the EUHA.

 Up to three theses may be awarded a prize with prize monies worth

 1,000 euros for the third prize.

-The 2018 award competition is intended for students of a university or university of applied sciences who have completed their studies within the past 24 months.
-Diploma, bachelor, master, or Magister theses may be submitted.
+The 2020 award competition is intended for students of the Academy of Hearing Aid Acoustics (afh), a university of applied sciences or university who have completed their studies within the past 24 months.
+For instance, diploma, bachelor, or master theses may be submitted.

 The thesis must not be protected by a confidentiality clause.

 The thesis should deal with a topic concerning the rehabilitation of deficiencies affecting the auditory communication system and should exhibit potential for development.
 Another requirement is that the subject matter can be practically applied by members of the trade of hearing aid acousticians.